linode/docs/docs/databases/elasticsearch/monitor-nginx-web-server-logs-using-filebeat-elastic-stack-centos-7.md

 ## Install OpenJDK 8

 Elasticsearch requires the most recent versions of Java.
-On CentOS 7, OpenJDK 8 is available for installation from the official repositories, so install the package in preparation to run Elasticsearch.
+On CentOS 7, OpenJDK 8 is available for installation from the official repositories, which will be used as the Java environment for Elasticsearch.

 1. Install the headless OpenJDK package: